 MA Digital Culture and Society

-The aim of the MA in Digital Culture and Society (formerly Digital Culture and Technology) is to develop participants' understanding of the role and consequences of digital technologies in contemporary culture, broadly interpreted to include such areas of activity as performing arts, telecommunications, information technology, philosophy, law and education.
-The programme is conceived as fundamentally interdisciplinary, drawing for its teaching on four academic Schools: Humanities; Law; Physical Sciences & Engineering; and Social Science & Public Policy.
+The aim of the MA in Digital Culture and Society is to develop participants' understanding of the role and consequences of digital technologies in contemporary culture, broadly interpreted to include such areas of activity as performing arts, telecommunications, information technology, philosophy, law and education.
+The programme is conceived as fundamentally interdisciplinary, drawing for its teaching on four academic Schools: Arts and Humanities; Law; Physical Sciences & Engineering; and Social Science & Public Policy.
 It is aimed at a diverse range of participants, offering technological insights to those with non-technical backgrounds, and cultural perspectives to those who have not thought about digital culture in a systematic way.

 The central focus of the programme is the interrelatedness of technology and culture in contemporary society.
 The principal educational aims are to develop and enhance participants' awareness and understanding of a range of subjects relevant to digital culture and technology, including: